Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 Steelers stats and trends

-- Pittsburgh has six wins against the spread in 12 games this season.
+- In Pittsburgh's 12 games this season, it has six wins against the spread.

-- The Steelers are 5-2 ATS when underdogs by 3.5 points or more this year.
+- So far this year, the Steelers have been installed as underdogs by a 3.5-point margin or more seven times and are 5-2 ATS in those games.

-- Pittsburgh's games this year have hit the over in 38.5% of its opportunities (five times in 13 games with a set point total).
+- Pittsburgh's games this season have gone over the total in five out of 13 opportunities (38.5%).

-- Pittsburgh is 2-1 against the spread and 2-1 overall in games when it scores more than 25.4 points.
+- Pittsburgh is 2-1 against the spread and 2-1 overall when the team puts up more than 25.4 points.

-- In games that Pittsburgh picks up more than 382.0 yards, the team is 1-1 against the spread and 1-0-1 overall.
+- In games that Pittsburgh amasses more than 382.0 yards, the team is 1-1 against the spread and 1-0-1 overall.

-- This season the Steelers have 14 turnovers, one fewer than the Vikings have takeaways (15).

 Home and road insights